Last updated: January 29, 2023.

 - Final thoughts

-How much does it cost to run an electric fireplace
+How much does it cost to run an electric fire for an hour?

-On average, in the US, it costs $0.22 per hour to run an electric fireplace.
+On average it costs $0.22 per hour to run an electric fire.

 The cost to run an electric fireplace ranges from $0.15 to $0.23 per hour, with $0.23 being the most common.

-This cost is based on the average unit rate for electricity in the US (i.e. $0.15) and results from an electric fireplace energy efficiency study.
+This cost is based on the average unit rate for electricity in the US (i.e. $0.15) and results from this electric fireplace energy efficiency study.

 The following table lists the cost to run electric fireplaces with average (i.e. 1.44 kWh), the most common (i.e. 1.5 kWh), highest (i.e. 1.5 kWh) and lowest (i.e. 1 kWh) power consumption per hour, week and month.